dzlab/dzlab.github.io/_posts/2020-09-08-tfx-pipelines.md

 ![TFX-much-more]({{ "assets/2020/09/20200908-tfx-much-more.png" | absolute_url }}){: .center-image }

 When we think about ML we tend to focus on the model training part.
-But when we move to production we realize that there many other pieces which are very important for the model to be available and robust over its lifetime.
+But when we move to production we realize that there many other pieces that are very important for the model to be available and robust over its lifetime.

-A production solution requires so much more to be able to deal with all issues that we face during ML developpement:
+A production solution requires so much more to be able to deal with all issues that we face during ML development:
-- Labeled data (how to get it) I may have terabytes of data but I need label for them
+- Labeled data (how to get it) I may have terabytes of data but I need a label for them
 - Feature space coverage: does my data cover the feature space when I'm going to run inference on them
 - Minimal dimensionality: is my dimensionality minimized or can I do more to simplify my feature set/vector to make the model more efficient
-- Maximum predictive data: how to get the predictive information in the data i'm choosing
+- Maximum predictive data: how to get the predictive information in the data I'm choosing
-- Fairness: are we serving all customers fairly no matter where they are, what religion, what language they speak, what demographic they may be.
-You want to serve those people as well as you can, you don't want disadvantage people.
+- Fairness: Are we serving all customers fairly no matter where they are, what religion, what language they speak, what demographic they may be.
+You want to serve those people as well as you can, you don't want disadvantaged people.
 - Rare conditions: especially in things like healthcare, we make a prediction that's very important to someone's life on a condition that occurs very rarely
 - Data lifecycle management: understanding this is important, once you have trained a model and put it in production this is the starting point, how are we going to maintain that over the lifetime as the world changes, data changes, things in your domain changes.

 ## Introduction
-TFX is a flexible ML platform that let users build ML pipelines, using different orchestrators and different underlying execution engines.
-It also implements some best practices to standardise ML models lifecycle management:
+TFX is a flexible ML platform that lets users build ML pipelines, using different orchestrators and different underlying execution engines.
+It also implements some best practices to standardize ML models lifecycle management:
 - Python-based classes for components definition
 - Strongly-typed artifacts (i.e. components input/output)
 - Metadata storage backed by MySQL for artifact and execution tracking